Last Updated on July 22, 2021

-Having a new skill means that you can fulfill your desire, help someone, or make money without any trouble.
+Having a new skill means that you can fulfill your desire, help someone, or turn your skill into a side business without any trouble.
 You don’t have to leave such benefits behind because you “don’t have time.”

 What if I told you that your wish to learn a new skill could happen within a month?

 When I started blogging, I didn’t know how to create a website.
 Although the process is quite simple due to the many templates available online, I wanted to do it from scratch.
 I had only a couple of days to educate myself about some programming languages used in web development.